Page updated 7/15/20 12:45 p.m.

 UPDATE: Check out our COVID-19 FAQ Page

 Yankton Medical Clinic, P.C. is working with the local community and state health officials to slow the spread of the COVID-19 virus.
 Information rapidly changes, for in-depth information trust a credible source such as the Centers for Disease Control (CDC).

 In an effort to slow the spread of respiratory illness, Yankton Medical Clinic, P.C. is asking patients to minimize the number of visitors brought with you to our clinics.
 Patients can utilize the Patient Portal to send a message to your provider or call us during regular clinic hours.

-For the safety of our patients and staff, attend your appointment alone if you are able.
+For the safety of our patients and staff, wear a mask and attend your appointment alone if you are able.
 Visitors are limited to one per patient at all of our clinic locations.

 What is COVID-19?

 COVID-19 is a respiratory illness spread through close contact with an infected person.
 Symptoms range from mild to severe and include: